 A well-written solution will present just enough details and highlight the most interesting or unexpected parts of the argument.
 What theorems or axioms were crucial in getting your solution, and where were they used?
-Your role as a writer is not primarily to communicate details (though that can be quite important); your primary role is to give insight.
+Your role as a writer is not primarily to give details (though that can be important).
+Your primary role is to give insight.

 Highlight structure.
-If your argument is going to be a long one, with lots of technical details, then try to help the reader by summarize the outline of your argument at the beginning.
+If your argument is going to be a long one, with lots of technical details, then try to help the reader by summarizing the outline of your argument at the beginning.
 Then, throughout your writing, help your reader see how you are progressing through your outline.

 Use paragraphs to emphasize blocks of ideas that are related.

-The role of the first sentences of paragraphs are crucial: imagine a reader skimming your writing and only reading the first sentences.
-Will they see the flow of your argument?
+The role of the first sentences of paragraphs is crucial: imagine a reader skimming your writing and reading only the first sentences.
+Will she see the flow of your argument?
 Similarly, you might want to display only the most important equations.
-Replacing an oft-repeated argument by a good lemma can help streamline the flow of your argument, as well as highlight a key idea.
+Replacing an oft-repeated argument by a good lemma can streamline the flow as well as highlight a key idea.

 Choose good examples.
 A difficult idea may be easier to digest if accompanied by an example.
 Choose one simple enough to follow, but interesting enough to retain the salient features.
 A proof of a very general idea could be preceded by an example in a specific context.
-A long exposition might benefit from a running example- one in which the same example is used multiple times in different contexts.
+A long exposition might benefit from a running example-one in which the same example is used multiple times in different contexts.

 Avoid red herrings!
-Omit details that have no bearing on the solution of the problem, as they may throw the reader off.
-For example, if you say "we express the rational r as m/n where m and n have no common factors," you are leaving a clue that later, you will use the "no common factors" idea.
+Omit details that have no bearing on the solution of the problem, because they may throw the reader off.
+For example, if you say "we express the rational r as m/n where m and n have no common factors," you are leaving a clue that later you will use the "no common factors" idea.
 So if you never use that fact, you should omit saying it.
 It's extraneous.
+Red herrings may make mystery novels fun, but in mathematical writing, your goal is to dispel mystery!

-Step back and simplify!
-After writing a proof, step back and ask: how can I simplify this argument?
+Step back and simplify.
+After writing a proof, step back and ask: How can I simplify this argument?
 Did I use every tool I pulled out to solve this problem?
 Can I streamline this argument?
 For example, consider this apparent proof by contradiction: